csecht/count-and-size/README.md

 Development environment was Linux Ubuntu 20.04, Windows 11, and macOS 13.2.

 ### Usage examples:
-From within the downloaded repository folder, example command line invocations:
+From within the downloaded repository folder, recommended command line invocation of the size_it.py module: `python3 -m size_it`

-    python3 -m size_it --help
-    python3 -m size_it --about
-    python3 -m size_it   (uses default input, scale, and color): python3 -m size_it --input images/sample1.jpg --scale 1.0
-    python3 -m size_it -i images/sample2.jpg -s 0.25 --color yellow --inverse

-Note that with no input argument, as in the first example, the default sample1.jpg from the `images` folder is used for input.
-Additional sample input files are provided in the `images` folder.
+To view basic information, author, version, license, etc.: `python3 -m size_it --about`

+As with any Python downloads, running within a virtual environment is recommended.

 On Windows systems, you may need to replace 'python3' with 'python' or 'py'.

-Be aware that very large image file may require a few seconds to display the program widows, depending on your system performance.
+Be aware that very large image file may require a few seconds to display the image widows, depending on your system performance.
 Be patient.

-To list command line options: `python3 -m size_it --help`

-    Image Processing to Size Objects.

-    optional arguments:
-      -h, --help            Show this help message and exit.
-      --about               Provide description, version, GNU license.
-      --input PATH/FILE, -i PATH/FILE
-                            Path to input image.
-      --scale X, -s X       Factor, X, to change displayed image size (default: 0.5).
-      --color C, -c C       Annotation color, C. (default: red; options: yellow, orange, green, purple, white, black).
-      --inverse             Use this option for dark objects on a light background.

-To view basic information, author, version, license, etc.: `python3 -m size_it --about`

-The Esc or Q key will quit any running module.
+The Esc or Crtl-Q key will quit the program once a file is selected.
+To quit the initial Open file dialog, just close the window in the usual manner.

-The displayed image size can be adjusted with the `--scale` command line argument.
-All image processing, however, is performed at the original image resolution.

 Sample image files, listed below, are provided in the `images` folder.

-The default `size_it.py` annotation color for sized objects is red (vermilion).
-Colors can be changed with the `--color` command line argument if needed for better clarity or to accommodate users with deuteranopia.
+This is the default location for selecting an input image file, but you can browse to where ever your favorite file is.

-Image file examples provided in the `images` folder:
+Image file examples provided in the `images` folder, where sample1 was used to establish the default parameters:
 * sample1.jpg (baby oysters on black burlap, 1200x1199 902 kB),
 * sample2.jpg (baby oysters on white, Sacagawea coin edited to black, 2627x2629, 1050 kB),
 * sample3.jpg (sample2 cropped, with some oysters out of frame, 540x967, 268 kB)